NajiElKotob/Awesome-WP/README.md

 * [How to Backup Your WordPress Website in 5 Min](https://www.youtube.com/watch?v=bmx39y_8tOs) - Create a Pro Website
 * [How to Set Up WordPress Email Notifications with SendGrid + WP Mail SMTP](https://wpforms.com/fix-wordpress-email-notifications-with-sendgrid/) - wpforms.com

 ## Plugins
 * [WooCommerce](https://woocommerce.com/) - woocommerce.com
 * [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) - Yoast SEO makes sure your site meets the highest technical SEO standards.
 It also gives you the tools to optimize your content for SEO and overall readability.
+* [Sucuri](https://sucuri.net/) - We Clean And Protect All Your Websites To Prevent Future Attacks.

 ## Troubleshooting
 * [WordPress Recovery Mode Without Access to Admin Email](https://cinchws.com/wordpress-recovery-mode-without-access-to-admin-email/) - cinchws.com